saturdaymp-examples/tps-report-uploader/WALKTHROUGH.md

 ### Fix ###

 The fix is to put the Change Log behind authentication.
-Better yet don't include a Change Log page in the application.

 ```csharp
 // Components/Pages/ChangeLog.razor